Look Wot You Dun: Release

 "Look Wot You Dun" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Scandinavia, Yugoslavia, South Africa, Australia, New Zealand, Argentina, Brazil, Lebanon and Japan.
 In America, it was released by Cotillion.
 The B-side, "Candidate", would appear on the band's 1972 European compilation Coz I Luv You.
 It was also included on the 2007 compilation B-Sides.

 Promotion

 Two music videos were filmed to promote the single, both of which were filmed by Caravelle.
 The first video was filmed at Chessington Zoo in London.
 A second video was filmed in a studio and featured the group performing the song, with Holder wearing a magician's outfit.
 In the UK, the band performed the song on the music show Top of the Pops.
 In Germany, they also performed it on Hits a GoGo.

 Critical reception

-Upon release, Record Mirror described the song as having a "sturdily staccato sort of theme, right into a commercial 'feel', group vocal, touches of guitar".
-American magazine Cash Box listed the single as one of their "picks of the week" during February 1972.
-They felt the "closet-Lennon sound" of the song was "basically a solid programming item on musical merits alone".
+Upon its release, Derek Johnson of the NME believed the band could score their second number one hit with "Look Wot You Dun".
+He considered the "immensely catchy number" to be "good honest pop – unpretentious, enormously entertaining and thoroughly irresistible".
+He added that is "heavily laden with the same sort of gimmicks that proved so successful on their previous single", including the "ungrammatical but colloquial title, and that startling pistol-shot beat".
+Kevin Henry of the Manchester Evening News praised it as a "captivating piece of rock" on which the band "slow down the tempo, but [keep] the excitement and the rhythm to the fore".
+Deborah Thomas of the Daily Mirror called it "a misspelt smash of beat up blues".
+Mark Nelson of the Chester Chronicle believed Slade would have "a monster No. 1 hit on their hands" with the song and noted the "really great thumping beat that will make you want to dance every time you hear it".
+He added, "It's gimmicky, but irresistible."
+In the US, Cash Box considered the song to have "that closet-Lennon sound" and "many gimmicks", but "is basically a solid programming item on musical merits alone" and "has got to be the one to establish British charttoppers here".